 The Gluten-Free Diner Cookbook

 My good friend, Diane Eblin, over at The W.H.O.L.E.
-Gang recently published her first e-book, The Gluten-Free Diner Cookbook.
+Gang recently published her first e-book, The Gluten-Free Diner Cookbook (unfortunately this cookbook is no longer available).
 If you follow Diane’s blog, including her ongoing 30 Days to a Food Revolution event, you know she believes in eating real food and “making good food no matter what”—her trademarked motto.
 (She shared her personal story here at gfe earlier.)
 Creating a diner cookbook was a plan that Diane mentioned to me months ago, so I was so excited to see her e-book published several weeks ago.
 She kept watching the Food Network’s “Diners, Drive-Ins and Dives” with host Guy Fieri and decided there needed to be a solution for all the folks who needed to eat gluten free (and dairy free).
 Her Gluten-Free Diner Cookbook was born.

 The recipes will delight everyone, not just those with food restrictions.
 For example, take the Boeuf Bourguignon Burger that I made the other night.
 The burgers included come grated carrots, garlic, and onions, with ground bay leaf and other seasonings.
 Doesn’t that already sound like a really good burger?
 Well, while the burgers were cooking, I made the sauce as Diane directed.
 The sauce perfectly completes the boeuf bourguignon effect with its bacon, mushrooms, beef stock, red wine, tomato paste, and thickener.
 And, the moment the sauce actually becomes sauce, well you’ll want to bathe in it!
 I’m not kidding.
 It’s easy to make, but yet a knockout with its rich flavoring, intoxicating smell (red wine does that every time!), and thick, mahogany appearance.
 Mr. GFE was as pleased as I was and he can’t even say boeuf bourguignon.
 Lucky for you, this recipe is also on Diane’s blog.
 You can check it out here.